vladimirvivien/dapr-examples/README.md

 * If all else fails, delete images from local repository, recompile, and republish

 ### Dapr sidecar not injected
-During initial setup of the many tools needed, it's possible that the Dapr components are installed after you've deployed your causing the Dapr sidecar not to be injected properly.
+During initial setup of the many tools needed, it's possible that the Dapr control plane is not injecting the Dapr side car container properly.

-After your deployment is completed, ensure the Dapr sidecar is being injected into the pod for your pod:
+After your deployment is completed, ensure the Dapr sidecar is being injected into the pod for your application:

 ```
 kubectl logs -l app=dapr-sidecar-injector -n dapr-system